yangye-huaizhou/secure-vhost/README.md

 cd ../qemu-2.10.0-rc3/
 ./compile.sh
 ```
-**You need to change the path in compile.sh according to your situation.**
+**You need to change the path in compile.sh according to your situation!**

 To use OVS, there is nothing different with the original version.
 We give
 examples in `start-vswitchd.sh` and `bridge.sh`.
 You can use: